Managing network connectivity services both inside plant and throughout the campus – crucial for your digitization strategy.

 Powerful graphical visualizations facilitate ongoing operations of the network.
 Inside and outside overviews, either schematic or augmented by an integrated GIS capability for full geo-referencing, make it easy to navigate through network topologies.
 Signal tracing features help to find faults and determine optimization potential.

-The solution organizes and manages connectivity services in a product catalog.
+The solution organizes and manages connectivity services in a product catalogue.
 This enables enterprises to holistically design, offer, roll out and operate advanced network connectivity as a business service, complete with transparent SLA/OLA descriptions, service quality parameters and pricing.

 Request your demo now!